 That’s where stretching, doing a little dance, a quick jog, any small physical activity comes into play.
 Any activity that gets you moving increases your blood flow, which brings more oxygen to your brain and muscles, giving them a quick refresh.
 It’s like nourishing your body with blood.

 No matter where you are, there is a way to relax.
-Grab a healthy snack or a chocolate square, sip some tea, take a supplement, stretch, or try your deep breathing exercises.
+Grab a healthy snack or a chocolate square, sip some tea, try ZenWell for some much-needed rest, stretch, or try your deep breathing exercises.

 If your need for a de-stressing break is bigger, then try going for a walk and spending time in nature or dancing to your favorite song,